 As the line to receive darshan can take quite some time, families with young children are asked to line up first.
 Then everyone else is welcome to join the queue as they like.

-You are welcome to bring books, photos, murtis or malas for Gurudev to bless, simply hand it to the attendant when you arrive next to Guruji's seat.
-If you have a question, you may write it in English or French and also hand it to the attendant.
-Gurudev may or may not speak to you, but rest assured He will know what to do to best support you on your spiritual journey.
+You are welcome to bring books, photos, murtis or malas for Gurudev to bless.
+Please hand your items to the attendant when you are approaching the front of the line.
+If you have a question, you may write Gurudev a note.
+Please write in English or French and hand it to the attendant.
+Gurudev may or may not speak to you directly, but rest assured He will know what to do to best support you on your spiritual journey.

-Once you get to the front of the line, you will be directed to stand up close to Gurudev's seat.
+Once you get to the front of the line, you will be directed where to stand.
 When it is your turn, you will simply look into His eyes as He looks into your soul.
-When He is done, He will hand you a small bundle containing a rose petal, a sweet, and a small packet of blessed turmeric.
-All are edible.
 When Gurudev turns to the next person in line, it is your cue to move aside and let the next person step forward.
+There will be a swami or swamini nearby who will hand you a small bundle containing a rose petal, a sweet, and a small packet of blessed turmeric, all are edible.

 After darshan, we recommend you return to your seat and sit quietly for 10-15 minutes to simply take in your experience.
 Although you are welcome to leave after your darshan, we invite you to stay until the end to enjoy the whole darshan experience.

 Online darshans take place via Zoom.
-There are up to 1000 people online at the same time, although it feels like a very intimate experience because you can only see Gurudev on the screen.
+Up to 1000 people can be online at the same time, but it feels like a very intimate experience because you will only see Gurudev on the screen.

-The online darshan event begins with a 30-minute Gita Lounge program where one of our resident swamis answers questions for the guests online.
-There may also be some pre-recorded kirtan or experience sharing while you wait for Gurudev to come online.
+The online darshan event begins with a 30-minute Bhakti Lounge program, during which one of our resident swamis answers questions from the guests online.
+While you wait for Gurudev to come online, there may also be some pre-recorded kirtan, experience sharing and a short meditation.

 Once Paramahamsa Vishwananda arrives, He will ask you to chant ‘sri vittala giridhari parabrahmane namaha’ while He looks at each person in attendance.